 Since I wanted this picnic to have a fancy, romantic feel, I lit some mason jar candles and strung outdoor lights on some tiki torches (which only worked half of the time, but hey, still looks cute lol).
 I dressed up in white (an anniversary tradition of mine), and decided not to have music playing so we could just talk and listen to the sound of nature.
 We exchanged gifts/cards and lots of laughs.

-I prepared all the food and went out about a half hour before I wanted to start eating (I didn’t want the food to get cold).
-I snagged my mother-in-law to help me carry stuff out to the picnic sight and set up the lights.
-Staging really didn’t take much time at all because the planning was already done!
-I brought Logan a change of clothes (because he was already out there hunting dove), and told him I would pick him up in the four-wheeler for a surprise date, lol!
+I kept this all a secret!
+The day of, I brought Logan a change of clothes (because he was already out there hunting), and told him I would pick him up in the four-wheeler for a surprise date, lol!
 (Not pictured unfortunately).

-I’m so happy with how this evening turned out!
+He was so surprised and we had so much fun reminiscing on our wedding day two years ago.
 The food was great, the decorations were beautiful, but the company was the best part!
 It was the perfect way to spend our anniversary together.
 (Notice the cow having her own picnic across the pond)!

-I hope these 7 tips were helpful, and got you thinking about throwing a picnic celebration of your own!
+I hope this inspires you, and got you thinking about throwing a picnic celebration of your own!
 With a bit of planning and preparation, you can have a picture-perfect picnic for any and every occasion.
 Thanks for reading, God bless!